Salient (magazine): 2025 sexual assault allegations

 In July 2025, Massey University's Massive Magazine published an exposé against 2025 editor Will Irvine, based on testimonies from six current and former staff members.
 It alleges that in April 2025, Irvine sent out a "manifesto" to his staff in which he confessed to sexually assaulting a female when he was in high school; following the confession, staff sent a joint email calling on him to resign.
 Irvine did not respond to the email, instead telling staff individually that he would not be resigning.

 Four paid staff resigned, and multiple volunteer contributors pulled out of the publication.
 Other staff remained on, but some were critical of Irvine for making them choose between staying in work environment they felt unsafe in versus losing their source of income.

 Irvine resigned on 15 July 2025, a day after the publication of Massive Magazine's exposé.

+2026 Bohdan Syrotiuk article

+In September 2026, Salient published an opinion piece from the International Youth and Students for Social Equality (IYSSE) calling for the Ukrainian government to release the jailed Trotskyist activist Bogdan Syrotiuk, who was sentenced to 15 years in prison under treason charges.
+Syrotiuk had written for the World Socialist Web Site and expressed opposition to the Russo-Ukrainian war, which the Pervomaisk City and District Court ruled was a foreign "communist-oriented propaganda and news agency" that publishes Russian propaganda against Ukraine.

+The article was published on 7 September 2026, but was removed from the Salient website several hours later.
+The decision to remove the article was confirmed by the CEO of VUWSA Matt Tucker, citing issues with the factual accuracy of aspects of the article, although the specific issues were not detailed.
+The IYSSE rejected Tucker's claims and accused the university of censorship, noting its recent hosting of Chair of the NATO Military Committee Admiral Giuseppe Cavo Dragone and a 2022 exhibition in the Maclaurin Foyer promoting the Azov Brigade.

 ASPA Awards

 Salient has participated in the ASPA Student Media Awards since their inception in 2003.
 The magazine dominated the first two years of the awards winning amongst other categories Best Publication in 2003 and 2004.
 Otago's Critic is generally seen as Salient's strongest competition and in 2005 turned the tables, sweeping a number of categories including Best Publication with Salient coming second.
 Critic won Best Publication again in 2006 and Salient came second.

 In 2009, Salient won the award for Best Publication.
 Salient dominated these awards with five first places and eight other placings.
 In 2011, Salient also won best publication.
 However, in 2010, 2012 and 2013 Salient was runner-up in best publication to Critic.

 In 2022, Salient won awards for Best Cover, Best Sports Writing, Best Personal Essay, Best Online Presence, Best Centrefold, Best Student Politics Coverage (tied) and Best Editorial (tied).